dasarpai/old.dasarpai.github.io/_dsblog/2024-10-16-Exploring-Syntehtic-Data-Generation-Capabilities.md

-## Synthetic Data Generator for Marketing
+## Synthetic Data Generator Tools for Marketing
 These tools can help you generate a variety of synthetic data for marketing analysis, from customer demographics to transactional data, while maintaining privacy and realism.

 1. **CTGAN (Conditional Tabular GAN)**: A deep learning-based tool that uses Generative Adversarial Networks (GANs) to generate synthetic tabular data, preserving complex relationships between variables.
 It’s great for datasets with categorical and continuous variables.